You have questions about workers compensation…we have answers.

 Continued treatment certainly may be necessary to maintain your health as certain injuries, illnesses, and conditions will require lifetime care.
 This should be taken into consideration when deciding whether to accept a workers compensation settlement.

-Lastly, if you haven’t already, you should meet with a qualified attorney to discuss the details of your case.
-Workers compensation attorneys will not only have the experience necessary to advise you on the settlement offer, they will be able to advocate for you during mediation or litigation.
+Lastly, if you haven’t already, you should meet with a qualified work injury attorney to discuss the details of your case.
+Workers compensation attorneys will not only have the experience necessary to advise you on the settlement offer, but they will also be able to answer all your questions and advocate for you during mediation or litigation.

 Facing a lifetime of medical needs is too serious a prospect to deal with on your own.
-Having a work injury lawyer on your side can help you navigate the ins and outs of a delicate situation.
+Having an Orlando work injury lawyer on your side can help you navigate the ins and outs of a delicate situation.

 GUIDANCE FOR YOUR WORKERS COMP CLAIM